LekeneCedric/memoria/README.md

 - Set client command on another terminal

-	*now we use the default redis-cli to test her server*
+	*now we use the default redis-cli tool to test her server*

 	1 - Test ping-pong : ```redis-cli ping```